sundaysenergy/drupal-to-static/drupal-to-static.md

 In this way, we are able to push the entire site out to a global Content Delivery Network (CDN).
 This puts your site on dozens of servers (across the world) instead of a single set of servers in a single location.
 Combined with DNS, the CDN is all that is required to host the website.
 There are no databases and server scripts adding complexity where it's not needed.

 We feel like this is an awesome offering and alternative for websites that don't really need Drupal.
-We are including enterprise DNS (using Dyn.com), a compiler server that turns text files into websites, and we're pushing the entire website to a CDN for $12/mo or $120/yr (and $6/mo or $60/yr for the completely web-based option).
+We are including enterprise DNS (using Dyn.com), a compiler server that turns text files into websites, and we're pushing the entire website to the CDN at a base price of $6/mo or $60/yr.

 ___